bin-guo/bin-guo.github.io/index.md

 ## 3) PhD Students at McMaster University

 I am also recruiting PhD students.
-Since I am an adjunct member at McMaster University and Trent does not have a Computer Science PhD program, I can collaborate with the [Computing and Software Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
-That means you are McMaster's PhD students; you have a supervisor at McMaster, and me as a cosupervisor.
+Since I am an adjunct member at McMaster University and Trent does not have a Computer Science PhD program, I can collaborate with the [Computing and Software Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a co-supervisor.
+That means you are a McMaster's PhD student; you have a supervisor at McMaster; and I am a co-supervisor.

 At McMaster University, the Computing and Software department will provide many funding or scholarship opportunities; I can also provide part of the funding to support you.
 The funding will be enough to pay for tuition fees and basic living expenses (the international students will get the same support).